Sunday Uti

-Sunday Uti (born 23 October 1962) is a former Nigerian sprinter who won an Olympic bronze medal in 4 x 400 metres relay in Los Angeles 1984.
+Sunday Uti (born 23 October 1962) is a former Nigerian sprinter who won an Olympic bronze medal in 4 x 400 metres relay in 1984 Summer Olympics.
 He finished sixth in the final of the individual 400 metres contest.

+Uti was an All-American sprinter for the Iowa State Cyclones track and field team in the NCAA.

 In addition he won the gold medal at the 1983 Summer Universiade, and a bronze medal in 1985.
 He also took the silver medal at the 1984 African Championships.